Codecademy/docs/content/c/concepts/memory-management/memory-management.md

 ---
-Title: 'Memory Management'
+Title: "Memory Management"
-Description: 'Memory management is the process by which computer programs are assigned to physical or virtual memory space.'
+Description: "Memory management is the process by which computer programs are assigned to physical or virtual memory space."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Memory'
+  - "Memory"
-  - 'Memory Management'
+  - "Memory Management"
 CatalogContent:
-  - 'learn-c'
+  - "learn-c"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Memory management**, or memory allocation, is the process by which computer programs are assigned to physical or virtual memory space.
 Computer memory is a finite resource that must be efficiently managed.